 Recently the National Archives and EPA launched a contest that I wish I could enter myself.
 I could, if I change my name, age, birth date and occupation, but since that would be frowned upon I’ll stick to what I’m doing behind the scenes.

 Unlike those of us excitedly working on this project, students ages 13 to 18 plus college or graduate school students CAN participate.
-If you know any, I encourage you to get their attention and pass along that now is the time for them to get inspired about their environment!
-Stand on a tree trunk if that’s what it takes (See Lorax).
+Now is the time for teens to get inspired about their environment!

-Ordinarily and this is speaking from experience, when the younger generation becomes more in touch with their surroundings and the state of the planet, that heightened state of eco-awareness comes with a sense of “green-powerment.”
-You may find they come home from school rolling their eyes at you even more than usual if you toss away recyclable goods, or forget those re-usable shopping bags or leave the water running (they may have a point sometimes).
-They mean well.
-Regardless of the manner in which they communicate this newfound knowledge, in many cases they feel good doing so, especially when their friends are doing the same.
+When you become more in touch with your surroundings and the state of the planet, you might develop a heightened state of eco-awareness and feel a sense of “green-powerment.”
+You may come home from school and roll your eyes at your parents if they toss away recyclable goods, or forget those re-usable shopping bags or leave the water running.
+Regardless of the manner in which you communicate your newfound knowledge, in many cases you feel good doing so, especially when your friends are doing the same.

 Right now, there is an opportunity for that energy and creativity to be part of an international project, recognized by renowned judges and exhibited around the United States.
 On top of that, the grand prize for this contest will be $500, courtesy of the Foundation for the National Archives.